FredM67/PVRouter-3-phase/README.md

 #### about the thermostat
 Since on all (3-phase) water heaters I've seen, the thermostat switches only 2 phases in normal mode (all 3 phases in security mode), it must be wired in another way to achieve a full switch on all 3 phases.
 In a fully balanced 3-phase situation, you don't need any neutral wire.
 To switch off the device, you only need to switch off 2 phases.

 For that, I've "recycled" a peak/off peak relay.
-It doesn't matter on which phase the command coil is connected, but it must be permanent.
+It doesn't matter on which phase the command coil is connected, but it must be permanent (not through the router).